mukeshmagar543/CementCompositeStrength_PredictionModel/README.md

 1. Split Data into Independent and Dependent Column i.e. X and y

-2. Using Train and Test Split to Prevent Data Leekage.
+2. Using Train and Test Split to Prevent Data Lekage.

 ## Step 6: